NearNodeFlash/nnf-dm/daemons/compute/_client-c/Readme.md

 $ make protoc
 ```
 Running this command generate the following files in your current directory
-- datamovement.pb-c.h, the header which declares your generated message classes
+- `datamovement.pb-c.h`, the header which declares your generated message classes
-- datamovement.pb-c.c, which contains the implementation of your message classes
+- `datamovement.pb-c.c`, which contains the implementation of your message classes

 ## Creating the Client